How Many Miles Can A Honda Accord Get? (Maintain It Right)

 | V6 (J-Series) | 250,000 to 300,000 miles | The timing belt must be replaced on time |

-Even the best engine will drop life fast if it burns oil or overheats, so regular checks matter as much as the engine type.
+Even the best engine will shorten its life if it burns oil or overheats, so regular checks matter as much as the engine type.

 Do 4-Cylinder Accords Last Longer Than V6 Models?

 Yes.
-Four-cylinder Accords generally last longer because they use timing chains, run cooler, and have lower maintenance costs.
+Many four-cylinder Accords have lower long-term maintenance costs because most use timing chains, while V6 models require periodic timing belt replacement, run cooler, and have lower maintenance costs.
 V6 models can still reach high miles, but late timing-belt service is the main reason some fail earlier than expected.

 What Happens to an Accord If Maintenance Is Skipped?